 Treatment can significantly reduce the risk of transmitting HIV from you to your baby.
 20% of HIV-infected babies develop AIDS or die within the first year of life, so it's important to reduce the risk of transmission.

 Your labour will be managed to reduce the risk of infection to your baby.
 This may include an elective caesarean delivery (see page 114).

 Your baby will be tested for HIV at birth and at intervals for up to two years.
 If your baby is found to be infected with HIV, paediatricians will be able to anticipate certain illnesses that occur in infected babies, and treat them early.
-All babies born to HIV positive mothers may be offered treatment during pregnancy to reduce the risk of passing on the infection to your baby.
+All babies born to HIV positive mothers will appear to be HIV positive at birth, because they have antibodies from their mother's infection.
+If the baby is not affected, the test will later become negative because the antibodies will disappear.